Step by Step

 Secondary School Admission Test (SSAT)

-To register for the SSAT, visit www.ssat.org and ensure that test scores are sent to Northwest Catholic by November 30, 2018.
+To register for the SSAT, visit www.ssat.org.
 The Northwest Catholic school code is 5412.
 You may take the SSAT more than once.

 Eighth graders who shadow from October through the end of January will shadow a current 10th grade student.
 Starting in January, students may shadow a current 9th grade student.